ShlomiDoriGit/Build-Yourself-finess-App/README.md

 # Build-Yourself-finess-App
-Android Fitness App that contains wprkout plans and meals plan for man and woman .
+Android Fitness App that contains workout plans and meals plan for man and woman.
 The app write in JAVA in Android Studio .
 The app use Firebase Authentication and Firebase Realtime Database .

-The main idea of the App is Build a training program for the user that will help him progress.
+The main idea of the App is Build a training program for the user that will help him to progress.
 In addition, the user gets a customized menu that includes images, ingredients, and values such as calories, protein, fat, and carbohydrates.
 The programs are tailored to the gender of the user.